2002 Marib airstrike: Under US law

-Assassinations were still illegal under American law at the time.
-Officials therefore publicly rationalized the strike through the fact that none of the individuals killed were regarded as civilian political leaders, as well as through a presidential finding authorizing the CIA to attack al-Qaeda targets internationally, making Harithi, Derwish and their associates armed combatants and military targets.
+With assassinations considered illegal under American law, officials publicly rationalized the strike through the fact that none of the individuals killed were regarded as political leaders, as well as through a presidential finding authorizing the CIA to attack al-Qaeda targets internationally, making Harithi, Derwish and their associates armed combatants and military targets.

 Most American legal experts, although critical of the government's methods in some regards, did not deem the strike on Harithi to be illegal under domestic law.
 Jeffrey Smith, former general counsel of the CIA, said the operation "was not an assassination–it was simply a responsive military strike."
-Suzanne Spaulding, a former deputy general counsel, believed that due to the Bush administration framing the strike as a wartime action against an enemy combatant, it could not be considered an assassination.
+Suzanne Spaulding, a former deputy general counsel, believed it could not be considered an assassination due to the Bush administration framing the strike as a wartime action against an enemy combatant.
 Defining an assassination as a killing which "is undertaken for political purposes during peacetime", Duke University law professor Scott Silliman saw the strike as ineligible to be considered so as the US was "most emphatically at war".
 American University Washington College of Law professor Robert K. Goldman believed the Bush administration would frame the strike as a case of self-defense against al-Qaeda, stating: "The US is not in a situation of peace with these people.
 This is not putting poison into Castro's toothpaste."
 Not all opinions were positive however.
 President emeritus of the International Human Rights Law Institute at DePaul University, M. Cherif Bassiouni, called the strike "a dangerous precedent", comparing the situation to "if a US drug agent killed a narcotics trafficker rather than arresting him and putting him on trial".
 According to him, relatives of the victims killed could potentially sue US officials involved in the strike under the Alien Tort Claims Act, but not the CIA itself due to sovereign immunity.
-The US State Department initially intended to regard the strike as an extrajudicial killing in its annual report on human rights in Yemen, but removed it at Hull's request after Bush had referred to it as a success during his 2003 State of the Union Address.
+The US State Department initially intended to regard the strike as an extrajudicial killing in its annual report on human rights in Yemen, but removed it at Hull's request after Bush referred to it as a success during his 2003 State of the Union Address.